The importance of and breastfeeding

 and.
 No adverse side effects were observed.

-A: Breastfeeding mothers should continue to take omega-3 fatty acids in DHA during breastfeeding to provide the developing baby with an adequate level of omega-3 fatty acids, which is essential for building the nervous system (brain + spinal cord + eyes).
+A: Breastfeeding mothers should continue to take omega-3 fatty acids in DHA during breastfeeding to provide the developing baby with an adequate of omega-3 fatty acids, which is essential for building the nervous system (brain + spinal cord + eyes).

 Q: Is taking Omega 3 on a regular basis safe?
 Is it important only for pregnant or after?
 What is the desired dose of omega-3 during pregnancy?